nttwr/nttwr/README.md

-🌱 Hi, I'm Ploy, a web developer in training. 🌱
+🌱 Hi, I'm Ploy, a developer fellow. 🌱

 <!---
 nttwr/nttwr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.